 In separation anxiety disorder, symptoms are similar; however, the worry and fear is centered on being apart from loved ones or losing loved ones.
 This anxiety can cause nightmares or make it difficult for someone to be apart from their loved ones for even short periods of time.

 Anxiety can also make you feel physically ill.
-It can cause physical symptoms such as digestive troubles, increased heart rate, breathing difficulties, sweating, trembling, and headaches.7
+It can cause physical symptoms such as digestive troubles, increased heart rate, breathing difficulties, sweating, trembling, and headaches.6

 Dealing with depression and/or anxiety about high school graduation and moving into the next stage of your life can make this a very challenging time.
 The good news is that no matter how extreme they feel right now, they don’t have to be permanent.
 Because they’re natural reactions to a time of big changes, you can cope with them and move forward into an exciting new life.

-Following 1,137 adolescents in Canada’s National Health Survey, reachers found that finding and maintaining social support and taking purposeful, meaningful action that includes physical activity are key factors in overcoming mental health challenges and stress during your transition into adulthood.13 You can use this knowledge to your advantage to take charge of your mental health and wellbeing as you move from high school into young adulthood.
+Finding and maintaining social support and taking purposeful action steps toward a goal are key factors in overcoming mental health challenges and stress during your transition into adulthood.10 You can use this knowledge to your advantage to take charge of your mental health and wellbeing as you move from high school into young adulthood.

-Keep regular communication with high school friends to maintain the support network you’ve had until now.
-Even if you’re no longer in the same community, make it a point to text, chat with, or connect via video platforms a few times a week at first.
-Know that it’s normal for friendships to shift and change and you might find that your contact gradually decreases as you make new connections.
+Keep regular communication with high school friends to maintain your support network.
+Even if you’re no longer in the same community, make it a point to text, chat, or connect via video platforms a few times a week at first.
+Also know that it’s normal for friendships to shift and change, and you might find that your contact gradually decreases as you make new connections.

 While the extracurricular activities of high school have ended, your interests haven’t.
 There’s a new world of opportunities for you to be involved in.
 Join campus organizations, clubs, or intramural sports.
 Look into community centers and groups.
 Searching sites like MeetUp can help you find ways to stay active and follow your passions.

 Create a plan of action for the next six months of your life.
-Some experts recommend beginning this well before graduation, but it is never too late to start.3 Describe your goals, make a realistic budget, include action steps you need to take such as searching for an apartment, listing references, etc. Don’t forget to have your greater purpose in mind so you create meaning in your life.
+It can be helpful to begin this well before graduation, but it’s never too late.
+Describe your goals, make a realistic budget, and include action steps (e.g., searching for an apartment, listing references, etc.).
+Don’t forget to have your greater purpose in mind.
 This is as important as the details.

 Mindfulness is the practice of paying complete attention to each moment you’re in.
 Use your senses to focus on what is going on around you.
 This helps you pull away from anxious thoughts and your negative feelings to embrace the good in each moment.